-Another trend we can detect is that the speaker is rated more positively by the Danes when she speaks Swedish than by the Swedes when she speaks Danish.
-This trend is particularly pronounced in the older groups, while the youngest group (7 to 8 year old children) often give similar judgments, especially for richness, kindness and smartness.
+This trend is particularly pronounced in the older groups, while the youngest group (7 to 8 year old children) often gives similar judgments, especially for richness, kindness, and intelligence.

 Finally, the Swedish-speaking group of 9 to 10 year old children seems to behave differently than would be expected from the overall trend in their L1.
-They rate the speaker almost as negatively as the oldest group for two of the personality traits (smartness and normality), and even more negatively than the oldest group for one trait (kindness).
+They rate the speaker almost as negatively as the oldest group for two of the personality traits (intelligence and normality), and even more negatively than the oldest group for one trait (kindness).